anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 solution.
 We can either add additional cores/compute-power or network node to the network node cluster, but, eventually, it runs out of processing power especially with high throughput requirement.
-Therefore, for scaled deployments, there are multiple options including use of Dynamic Virtual Routing (DVR) and Software Defined Networking (SDN).
+Therefore, for scaled deployments, there are multiple options including the use of Dynamic Virtual Routing (DVR) and Software Defined Networking (SDN).

 Distributed Virtual Routing (DVR)
 '''''''''''''''''''''''''''''''''

-With DVR, each compute node also hosts the L3-agent (providing the distributed router capability) and this then allows direct instance to instance (East-West) communications.
+With DVR, each compute node also hosts the L3-agent (provides the distributed router capability), and this then allows direct instance to instance (East-West) communications.

 The OpenStack "High Availability Using Distributed Virtual Routing